kbr/fritzconnection/docs/sources/install.rst

 It is good practice and highly recommended, to do the installation in a virtual environment – either by means of `venv <https://docs.python.org/3.7/library/venv.html?highlight=venv#module-venv>`_ or `conda <https://docs.conda.io/en/latest/index.html>`_ (comes with `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ or `anaconda <https://www.anaconda.com/distribution/>`_).

-fritzconnection runs with recent Python 3 versions, that are not EOL (end of life).
-(Older Python versions may work but are neither tested nor supported.)
+fritzconnection runs with Python >= 3.6